splunk/addonfactory-ucc-generator/README.md

 ```

-You can always refer: [ta-salesforce](https://git.splunk.com/projects/FINGALS/repos/ta-salesforce/browse) as reference for some of the UCC feature use case.
+You can always refer to [ta-salesforce](https://git.splunk.com/projects/FINGALS/repos/ta-salesforce/browse) as a reference for featured UCC use cases.

 Note: